rtmigo/spacy_installer_py/README.md

 # [spacy_installer](https://github.com/rtmigo/spacy_installer_py)

-Experimental code for automating installing and uninstalling spacy models directly from the code (without using the command line).
+Experimental package for automating installing and uninstalling [spaCy](https://spacy.io/) language models directly from the code (without using the command line).

 ## Install this package